Skip to content

 token_map dict[str, int]

-Mapping of nucleotides to tokens.
+Mapping of characters to tokens.

 required